jupyter/nbclassic/docs/source/extending/frontend_extensions.rst

 page initialisation for you to set up a listener for the various events that the page can trigger.

-You might want access to the current instances of the various Jupyter notebook components on the page, as opposed to the classes defined in the modules.
+You might want access to the current instances of the various Jupyter nbclassic components on the page, as opposed to the classes defined in the modules.
 The current instances are exposed by a module named ``base/js/namespace``.
 If you plan on accessing instances on the page, you should ``require`` this module